Isaac Babel: Odessa Stories

-Back in Odesa, Babel started to write Odessa Stories, a series of short stories set in the Odesan ghetto of Moldavanka.
+Back in Odessa, Babel started to write Odessa Stories, a series of short stories set in the Odessan ghetto of Moldavanka.
 Published individually between 1921 and 1924 and collected into a book in 1931, the stories describe the life of Jewish gangsters, both before and after the October Revolution.
 Many of them directly feature the fictional mob boss Benya Krik, loosely based on the historical figure Mishka Yaponchik.
 Benya Krik is one of the great anti-heroes of Russian literature.
 These stories were used as the basis for the 1927 film Benya Krik, and the stage play Sunset, which centers on Benya Krik's self-appointed mission to right the wrongs of Moldavanka.
 First on his list is to rein in his alcoholic, womanizing father, Mendel.

-According to Nathalie Babel Brown, "Sunset premiered at the Baku Worker's Theatre on October 23, 1927, and played in Odesa, Kyiv, and the celebrated Moscow Art Theatre.
+According to Nathalie Babel Brown, "Sunset premiered at the Baku Worker's Theatre on October 23, 1927, and played in Odessa, Kiev, and the celebrated Moscow Art Theatre.
 The reviews, however, were mixed.
 Some critics praised the play's 'powerful anti-bourgeois stance and its interesting 'fathers and sons' theme.
 But in Moscow, particularly, critics felt that the play's attitude toward the bourgeoisie was contradictory and weak.
 Sunset closed, and was dropped from the repertoire of the Moscow Art Theatre.

 However, Sunset continued to have admirers.
 In a 1928 letter to his White emigre father, Boris Pasternak wrote, "Yesterday, I read Sunset, a play by Babel, and almost for the first time in my life I found that Jewry, as an ethnic fact, was a phenomenon of positive, unproblematic importance and power. ...
 I should like you to read this remarkable play..."

 According to Pirozhkova, filmmaker Sergei Eisenstein was also an admirer of Sunset and often compared it to the writings of Émile Zola for, "illuminating capitalist relationships through the experience of a single family."
 Eisenstein was also quite critical of the Moscow Art Theatre, "for its weak staging of the play, particularly for failing to convey to the audience every single word of its unusually terse text."